 5.2 Pharmacokinetic properties

-The pharmacokinetics of marstacimab were determined via non-compartmental analysis in healthy participants and haemophilia A and B patients as well as using a population pharmacokinetic analysis on a database composed of 213 participants (150 haemophilia patients and 63 healthy participants) who received once weekly subcutaneous (30 mg to 450 mg) or intravenous (150 mg and 440 mg) doses of marstacimab.
+The pharmacokinetics of marstacimab were determined via non-compartmental analysis in healthy participants and haemophilia A and B patients with and without inhibitors as well as using a population pharmacokinetic analysis on a database composed of 287 participants (224 haemophilia patients with and without inhibitors and 63 healthy participants) who received once weekly subcutaneous (30 mg to 450 mg) or intravenous (150 mg and 440 mg) doses of marstacimab.

 Marstacimab exhibited non-linear pharmacokinetics with systemic exposure to marstacimab, as measured by AUC and Cmax, increasing in a greater than dose-proportional manner.
 This non-linear pharmacokinetic behaviour is caused by target-mediated drug disposition (TMDD) and concentration dependent non-linear elimination of marstacimab which occurs when marstacimab binds to endothelial TFPI.

+No clinically meaningful differences were seen in marstacimab exposures between haemophilia participants with and without inhibitors.

-Mean steady-state accumulation ratio for marstacimab was approximately 3 to 4, relative to the first dose exposure following weekly subcutaneous dosing of 150 mg and 300 mg.
+Mean steady-state accumulation ratio for marstacimab was approximately 4 to 5, relative to the first dose exposure following weekly subcutaneous dosing of 150 mg and 300 mg.
 Steady-state concentrations of marstacimab are expected to be achieved by approximately 60 days, i.e. by the 8th or 9th subcutaneous dose when administered once weekly.
-For marstacimab 150 mg subcutaneous once weekly, population estimates of mean Cmax,ss, Cmin,ss, and Cavg,ss for adults and adolescents are shown in Table 4.
+For marstacimab 150 mg subcutaneous once weekly, population estimates of mean Cmax,ss, Cmin,ss, and Cavg,ss for adults and adolescents are shown in Table 6.